Charlotte Hornets: 2004–2014: Charlotte Bobcats

-Shortly after the relocation of the team to New Orleans, as part of the deal with the city of Charlotte, as well as to avoid a Cleveland Browns–like lawsuit, the NBA promised that Charlotte would get a new expansion franchise.
+Shortly after the relocation of the team to New Orleans, as part of a deal with the city of Charlotte, as well as to avoid a Cleveland Browns–like lawsuit, the NBA promised that Charlotte would get a new expansion franchise.
 Consequently, the NBA opened itself to the possibility of adding a replacement team in Charlotte for the 2004–05 season, provided that an arena deal could be reached.
 Several ownership groups, including one led by former Boston Celtics star Larry Bird, made bids for the franchise.
 On December 18, 2002, a group led by BET founder Robert L. Johnson was awarded the franchise, allowing him to become the first African American majority owner in U.S. major professional sports since the Negro leagues.
 The franchise with Johnson as its owner was approved by the NBA Board of Governors on January 10, 2003.
 Hip-hop artist Nelly became a notable co-owner.
 The owners paid a $300 million expansion fee to enter the league.

 In June 2003, the team name was officially announced as the Bobcats.
 The Charlotte Regional Sports Commission aided the naming process with a "Help Name The Team" effort that drew over 1,250 suggestions, with 'Flight' being the winner.
 However, it was discarded by Johnson and the team involved in creating the team's identity, being considered abstract and reminiscent of the then-current Iraq War aerial strikes.
 Given Charlotte was already home to a cat-named team, the Carolina Panthers of the National Football League, designer Chris Weiller made sure to create a logo that would not be similar to the Panthers logo.
 It has also been speculated that Johnson chose the name "Bobcats" in reference to his own name.

 The Bobcats hired Bernie Bickerstaff as the first head coach and general manager in franchise history.
 A new arena to host the Bobcats in uptown Charlotte began construction in July 2003.
 The team would play its home games at the Coliseum until the new building was ready.